SchweppeLab/Corona/README.md

 # msim

-msim is a simulator library to use scans from raw files as if they were real-time scans from an instrument accessed through and instrument API ([Thermo](https://github.com/thermofisherlsms/iapi)).
+msim is a simulator library to use scans from raw files as if they were real-time scans from an instrument accessed through an instrument API ([Thermo](https://github.com/thermofisherlsms/iapi)).

 ## Usage